LazaUK/MicrosoftAgentFramework-RampUp-AgentsV2/README.md

 - [Notebook 5: Agents - ]()

 ## Notebook 0: Quick Start
-This notebook, `AF_00_GettingStarted_QuickStart.ipynb`, provides general introduction to the Agentic Framework.
-It focuses on the core steps required to get a basic agent running.
+This notebook, `AF_00_GettingStarted_QuickStart.ipynb`, provides a general intro to the Agentic Framework.
+It covers the core steps required to get a basic agent running.

 - Configure your environment and set up necessary imports, incl. suppressing user warnings from `agent_framework_azure` Python package: